Which Freshpet Select Recipes Get

-Fiber (estimated dry matter content) = 7.4%
+Fiber (estimated dry matter content) = 9.1%

 |Estimated Nutrient Content

-|Dry Matter Basis||41%||26%||25%|
+|Dry Matter Basis

-|Calorie Weighted Basis||32%||49%||20%|
+|Calorie Weighted Basis

-The fifth ingredient is chicken broth.
-Broths are nutritionally empty.
-But because they add both flavor and moisture to a dog food they are a common finding in many “wet” products.
+The fourth ingredient is beef broth.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common component in many canned products.

-The sixth ingredient is carrots.
+The fifth ingredient includes carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.

-The eighth ingredient includes peas.
+The sixth ingredient lists peas.
 Peas are a quality source of carbohydrates.
-Plus (like all legumes) they’re rich in natural fiber.
+And like all legumes, they’re rich in natural fiber.

-However, peas contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.
+However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

 The ninth ingredient is rice bran, a healthy by-product of milling whole grain rice.
 The bran is the fiber-rich outer layer of the grain containing starch, protein, fat as well as vitamins and minerals.